zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboarding-with-spring-boot-enabler.md

 - On the mainframe system, provide additional configuration properties and values for existing configuration properties through Java system properties.

     Execution environments for local development deployments and mainframe deployment are described in detail later in this article.

-<font color = "red"> It would be good to describe the additonal configuration mechanism (i.e an external yaml file, etc)</font>

 **Follow these steps:**